Proven-Paradox/shaper-system/Handbook.md

 #### Prone
 Lying on the ground.
 Melee range Abilities against Prone targets have Boon +3, while any Abilities coming from beyond Short range are made at Bane -3.
 Moving a Square while Prone costs a major action.
 You may fall Prone or stand up as a minor action.

+#### Protection
+A Protected character cannot be targeted by offensive Abilities and is excluded from any offensive area of effect.

 #### Provoked
 An opponent has demanded your attention.
 Any actions you take that affect opponents must include the creature that Provoked you, including any area of effect or curse effects.